juice-lang/juice-docs/index.md

 ---
 title: Documentation
 layout: page
+nav: docs
 ---

 # The *juice* Programming Language Documentation

 Here you can find the official documentation of the *juice* programming language.

 It is subdivided into the following categories: